minprog/exercises/writing/linear/index.md

 1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `find-linear.c` file (that's within your `~/problems/linear` directory) and then select **Download**.
 You should find that your browser has downloaded `find-linear.c`.

-2. Do the same for your other exercises.

 2. Make sure you are signed in to **this** website!

 3. Type the names of students that you've worked with on this problem: <input name="form[samen]" type="text" required>

-4. In the form below, choose the files that you just downloaded.
+4. In the form below, choose the file that you just downloaded.

 5. Press "Submit for grading".
 Presto!